Spectrum Imaging

 A regular 2D SI consists of an array of equally spaced points in X and Y. It is represented as a single, rectangle ROI in the survey image.

 The survey ROI will snap to positions of appropriate size and aspect ratio.
-The smaller the total number of pixels in the SI, the rougher those snaps may appear.
+The smaller the number of pixels in the SI, the rougher those snaps may appear.

 Line Scan

-Resizing the green survey ROI will adjust the sampling resolution, but keep the number of sampled points constant.
-Changing the dimensions of the yellow survey ROI will adjust the averaging width, but keep the number of sampling points along that direction constant.
+Resizing the green survey ROI will adjust the sampling resolution but keep the number of sampled points constant.
+Changing the dimensions of the yellow survey ROI will adjust the averaging width but keep the number of sampling points along that direction constant.
 You can adjust the averaging direction angle by pressing the Ctrl key down while you drag the green handle of the yellow survey ROI.
 Deleting the yellow survey ROI will switch the averaging option off.

 Multipoint